 6. The child is in a semi-sitting position with a soft cushion under the neck.

-7. Best movements: stroking, rubbing, light vibration.
-It is necessary to monitor the mood of the baby.
-Massage is not carried out if the baby is not in the spirit.
-The time of logomassage is regulated according to children's age.
-If the baby has no signs of allergies, you can use aromatic oils (lavender oil - soothes, lemon oil - tones and starts brain activity).
-For babies, it is better to use not oils, but powders.
+7. The best movements: stroking, rubbing, light vibration.
+It is necessary to monitor the baby's mood.
+Massage is not performed if the baby is not in a good mood.
+The time of logomassage is regulated according to childhood.
+If your baby has no signs of allergies, you can use aroma oils(lavender oil - soothes, lemon oil - tones and triggers brain activity).
+For infants, it is more advisable to use powders rather than oils.

-All movements are repeated eight to ten times and are carried out "from the center" to the periphery.
+All movements are repeated eight to ten times and carried out “from the center” to the periphery.
 Includes stroking, kneading, rubbing and pinching.

-1. Light strokes of the upper part of the shoulder girdle (from bottom to top).
+1. Light stroking of the upper part shoulder girdle(from bottom to top).

-2. Stroking the chin and lower face (in the direction from the center to the ears)
+2. Stroking the chin and lower face (from the center to the ears)

 The role of speech therapy massage

-Normalization of muscle tone of the articulatory apparatus (in more severe cases - a decrease in the degree of manifestation of motor defects of the articulatory muscles: spastic paresis, hyperkinesis, ataxia, synkinesis);
+Normalization of muscle tone of the articulatory apparatus (in more severe cases, a decrease in the degree of manifestation of motor defects of the articulatory muscles: spastic paresis, hyperkinesis, ataxia, synkinesis);

-Activation of those muscle groups of the peripheral speech apparatus in which there was insufficient contractility (or the inclusion in the process of articulation of new muscle groups that were previously inactive);
+Activation of those muscle groups of the peripheral speech apparatus in which there was insufficient contractility (or inclusion in the process of articulation of new muscle groups that were previously inactive);

 Stimulation of proprioceptive sensations;